KodeMunkie/Inky-Impression-Image-Tool/README.md

-Unfortunately this algorithm is currently very slow, taking minutes on a device such as Pi Zero to calculate, despite some caching of common colour data, and currently has no indicator of rendering progress until it's ready to show.
+Unfortunately this algorithm is currently very slow, taking minutes on a device such as Pi Zero to calculate, despite some caching of common colour data, and currently has no indicator of of the error diffusion progress until it's ready to show.

-It is hoped performance will improve in subsequent versions.
+It is hoped performance will improve in subsequent versions, for now you can optionally compile the python but be warned, even compiled however it takes minutes o a Pi Zero to process images!

 # Setup
 ````bash